 Various obstetric instruments and appliances will be exhibited, and the whole course will be illustrated by paintings, engravings and preparations; with frequent citations of celebrated cases and opinions, aided by examples drawn from the current experience of the Professor.

-'The Books recommended to accompany the course are the "Philadelphia Practice of Midwifery," or Velpeau's, or Churchhill's Midwifery; and Colombat on the Diseases of Women.
+The Books recommended to accompany the course are the "Philadelphia Practice of Midwifery," and the translation of Velpeau's Midwifery.

 7.-CHEMISTRY.

 PROFESSOR BACHE.